 There’s a hilltop in Costa Rica that’s a slice of Dog Heaven on Earth.
 It’s called the Territorio de Zaguates.

 It’s a shelter for rescued dogs and was recently featured in the new Netflix series Dogs.

 Friend of the Blog Rob Polishook visited the Territorio awhile back and shared his experience with me.

-The Territorio de Zaguates — which means “Land of the Stray Dogs” in Spanish, is a dog sanctuary run entirely by volunteers located in the mountains about an hour north of Costa Rica’s capital, San Jose.
+Territorio de Zaguates — which means “Land of the Stray Dogs” in Spanish, is a dog sanctuary run entirely by volunteers located in the mountains about an hour north of Costa Rica’s capital, San Jose.
 At any given time it’s home to 700 to 1,000 dogs who have the chance to roam freely across the the sanctuary’s hillsides.
-You may remember last year when videos of dogs running around the Territorio went viral on the internet.
-Urban Dog reported on it, here and here.
+You may remember a few years back when videos of dogs running around the Territorio went viral on the internet.

-I sat down with my part-time Miami Beach neighbor Rob Polishook to talk about his visit to the Territorio.
+I sat down with Upper West Sider Rob Polishook to talk about his visit to the Territorio.
 Rob is the owner of sweet little dog named Gumbo, the founder of Inside the Zone Sports Performance Group, and CEO (Chief Canine Officer) at the Barking Buddha (more on that later.)

 What is it Like to Visit the Territorio de Zaguates?

 Urban Dog: How did you first become aware of the Territorio de Zaguates?

 Rob: I first became aware of them through my dog-walker in New York.
 When I told her we were going to Costa Rica, she told me we must go to this place, that it’s a bucket list kind of place.
 She told me it was a place where there were hundreds and hundreds of street dogs that were taken in by a couple and taken care of.
 It’s basically a dog sanctuary, a dog rescue.